-But what habits are those?
+But what habits are those money-saving habits exactly?
 More importantly, which should you cultivate to become financially stable yourself?
 That’s what this guide is here to answer.
 Check out these 10 habits that the debt-free and rich ddo to stay rich and debt-free.

 While a dollar here and a dollar there may not seem like a lot, one of the keys to being financially stable is understanding that small, consistent drains on your income can add up to big numbers in the long term.
 For example, one $2 cup of coffee isn’t much, but one a morning for a year adds up to $730.
 Minimizing even small but consistent costs can lead to big savings.